skippyr/flamerial.vim/README.md

 ## Usage

-After you have installed the plugin, you need to enable the option `termguicolors` and apply the theme in your Vim/Neovim configuration file.
+After you have installed the theme, you need to enable the option `termguicolors` and apply the theme in your Vim/Neovim configuration file.
 This difers depending of what language you are configuring your editor: